 Jaime stops.
 I can see he is excited again.

 ‘Shh,’ he hisses.
 ‘They are very shy.’

 In the centre of his torch beam, a metre off the ground, hairy coat glistening, is another huge spider.
 This is surely a tarantula.

 ‘It’s a Pinktoe Tarantula,’ Jaime confirms.

 It does have pink toes, and very fine hairs that appear to have a pink frosting.

 ‘Not dangerous,’ Jaime continues, speaking in a whisper, ‘but very shy.’

 Voices coming towards us, flashlights in our face, the tarantula bolts up the tree, disappearing behind loose bark.
 Jaime’s fishwhacking friends have returned.

 ‘They don’t know the way home,’ Jaime says, shaking his head.
 ‘Very dark here, very easy to get lost.
 You don’t want to be lost in the rainforest.
 Time to finish the night safari, time to head back to camp.’

-Tourists wishing to undertake a night safari on the Yanayacu River (an arm of the Amazon) will have to fly into Iquitos, Peru, and board a passenger boat that will transport them 140 km upstream (it takes 3 to 4 hours in a speed boat).
+Tourists wishing to undertake a night safari on the Yanayacu River (an arm of the Amazon) will have to fly to Iquitos, Peru, and board a passenger boat that will transport them 140 km upstream (it takes 3 to 4 hours in a speed boat).
 There are several eco-lodges operating in the region that provide transport, accommodation and guided activities.
+More transport info here.